ShawnAndrews/ConnectWithGamers/README.md

 ## Installation
 How do i run this website on my own?
-- Ensure your MySQL server is running and you have a copy of the database using the [Migrations](#migrations) guide.
+- Ensure your MySQL server is running and ask the admin (Shawn Andrews) for a copy of the latest database schema.
-- Ensure your Redis server is running.
 - Ensure your HTTP, HTTPS(if enabled) and Chat server ports are forwarded.
 - You may now access the website via ``localhost``.